 Treating Your Dog With Hydrocodone

-Read this information carefully for the dosage, side effects and more of the drug hydrocodone.
+Read this information carefully for the dosage, side effects and more in regards to the drug hydrocodone.

 Hydrocodone is a drug which may be used to control both pain and coughing.
 It is an opioid and as such only vets with a DEA license are able to prescribe this substance for use in your dog.
 It is also extremely important that you do not give your dog hydrocodone mixed with Tylenol as that drug is toxic for dogs and could be fatal.